shunjieee/tp/docs/UserGuide.md

 <div style="page-break-after: always; visibility: hidden"> \pagebreak </div>

-* **Error Handling Protocols**<br>
+* **How to handle errors when exporting data?**<br>
-  1. Invalid Filename Error: If the given filename is invalid given for the current system, an error will be triggered.<br>
+  1. <u>Invalid filename error</u>: If you have provided an invalid filename for your current system, the error will be triggered.
+You can search up and follow the specific filename requirements for your system.<br>
       <box type="wrong">
       Invalid filename error <br><br>
       <img src="images/ui/export/invalidName.png" width="452.5"><br><br>
       </box>

-  1. Filename Already Taken Error: If a CSV file with the given filename already exists in the same directory as the program, an error will be triggered.<br>
+  1. <u>Filename already taken error</u>: If you have provided a name that is a duplicate of a `.csv` file exisitng in the same directory as the program, the error will be triggered.<br>
       <box type="wrong">
       Filename already taken error <br><br>
       <img src="images/ui/export/alreadyExists.png" width="452.5"><br><br>